didarulshahriar37/HallVerse/README.md

 ## KEY FEATURES
 **User Authentication System** <br>
 The system provides secure username and password-based authentication for Students, Admins, and Workers.
 It ensures role-based access control, allowing users to access only authorized features.
-Masked password input is implemented for all users to ensure maximum privacy. <br>
+Masked password input is implemented for all users to ensure maximum privacy.
+- **Mandatory Password Change:** Users logging in with default passwords for the first time are forced to change them before accessing the system.
+- **Password Validation:** Enforces a minimum of 8 characters, prevents reuse of current passwords, and forbids the use of common default passwords (e.g., "password" or "worker").
+- **Secure Verification:** Manual password updates require current password verification for enhanced security. <br>

 Student login:
 - Username: STUDENT ID (e.g. 230042100)